Dale-Potter-14/Play-Eternal/README.md

  ![All About Sensory Play Page](https://github.com/Claire-Potter/Play-Eternal/blob/master/project-documents/project-images/all-about-sensory-play.PNG?raw=true)

 The All About Sensory Play page is the main content page of the site.
-It's purpose is to educate the user on what sensory play is, provide ideas on sensory play activities and explain how sensory play can assist with childhood anxiety.
+Its purpose is to educate the user on what sensory play is, provide ideas on sensory play activities and explain how sensory play can assist with childhood anxiety.
 The page should encourage the user to pursue sensory play activities to see the benefit of including them to support their child's development.
 Our specific user has been seeking help for her child's anxiety, the help with anxiety section provides this.
 The page has been created as a continuous page with sections instead of separate pages as users are used to a continuous scroll action and it minimises the amounts of clicks required to access the site features.
-A scroll-behavior setting set to smooth has been added to the html in the CSS to improve the ease of scrolling.
+A scroll-behaviour setting set to smooth has been added to the html in the CSS to improve the ease of scrolling.

  -   **What is Sensory Play ?**